Izh 2126

-Izh 2126, nicknamed "Oda" (Russian: Ода, for ode), is a compact hatchback produced by the Soviet automotive maker IZh (later Russian "OAO Izhmash", and eventually "IzhAuto") between 1990 and 2005.
+The Izh 2126, also known as the "Oda" (Russian: Ода, for ode), is a compact hatchback produced by the Soviet automotive maker IZh (later Russian "OAO Izhmash", and eventually "IzhAuto") between 1990 and 2005.

 History

-The Oda was a practical replacement of the 1982 Izh 2125 Kombi and the last of Izhevsk-designed vehicles.
+The Oda was designed to serve as a practical replacement to the 1982 Izh 2125 Kombi, and was the last of the Izhevsk-designed vehicles.
 A pick-up truck/panel van variant, known as Izh 2717, was also produced from 1991 to 2005.
-The first prototype appeared in 1977 but the production was delayed.
+The first prototype appeared in 1977, but production was delayed for several years.

 Early prototypes, conceived in the late 1980s, implemented the base of Moskvitch Aleko, with notable borrowings in the body style, while the powertrain featured an upgraded 2125 Kombi engine and transmission.
-As planned, Izh Oda entered production in late 1991 alongside the Kombi.
-Like the Kombi, it was also planned for export release, which never occurred.
+As planned, the Izh Oda entered production in late 1991 alongside the Kombi.
+Also like the Kombi, it was also planned for export release, but this never occurred.

-As the USSR collapsed, AZLK (which was more or less IZH's parent factory at the time) started losing revenue before being privatized, and IZH had to convert the production of about half its lines to other industries (such as firearms) in order to keep its automotive market running.
-As a result, only a faint number of about 5,000 Izh 2126 models were released between 1992 and 1995.
+In the wake of the dissolution of the USSR, AZLK (effectively IZH's parent factory at the time) began losing significant revenue before being privatised, resulting in the decision for IZH to convert the production of about half its lines to other industries (such as the production of firearms) in order to keep its automotive market running.
+As such, the early years of production saw limited numbers, with roughly 5,000 Izh 2126 models released between 1992 and 1995.

-Starting 1996, IZH dropped the Moskvitch brand and merged with AutoVAZ, creating the "IzhAuto" company.
-The merger allowed to further upgrade the Oda with VAZ-derived features, such as Lada 110's interior design and front-wheel drive, all while implementing Samara's 2106 engine.
-The result was a boost in consumer demand, and in 1997, all of the previous Moskvitch-based models were discontinued, while the main line switched to production of both the 2126 and the 2717 only.
+Starting 1996, IZH dropped the Moskvitch brand and merged with AutoVAZ, forming the "IzhAuto" company.
+The merger allowed the Oda to be updated with VAZ-derived features, such as the Lada 110's interior design and front-wheel drive, as well as the Samara's 2106 engine.
+This led to a boost in consumer demand, and in 1997, all of the previous Moskvitch-based models were discontinued, while the main line switched to production of both the 2126 and the 2717 only.